-DISTRIBUTED COMPUTING LAB Instruction: 2 Hours/ week Semester End Exam Marks: 0 Subject Reference Code: CS5211 Credits: 1 Sessional Marks: 50 Duration of Semester End Exam: -
+Instruction: 2 Hours/ week Semester End Exam Marks: 0 Subject Reference Code: PC531CS Credits: 1 Sessional Marks: 50 Duration of Semester End Exam: -

-COURSE OBJECTIVES COURSE OUTCOMES Students should be able to Students will be able to implement distributed applications develop, test and debug RPC and RMI based client-server programs in Linux create client and server using socket programming develop an application using EJB and Web services implement programs using message passing interface develop an application on Hadoop framework
+Course Objectives Course Outcomes Students should be able to At the end of the course, Students will be able to Implement distributed applications Develop, test and debug RPC and RMI based client-server programs in Linux Create client and server using socket programming Develop an application using EJB and Web services Implement programs using message passing interface Develop an application on Hadoop framework

-List of Experiments:
+List of Experiments :

 - 1. Design a distributed application which consists of a state-full server using socket primitives - 2.
 Design a distributed application which consists of a stateless server using socket primitives - 3.
 Design a distributed application which consists of a server and client using Threads - 4.
 Design a distributed application using Remote Procedural Call (RPC) for remote computation - 5.
 Design a distributed application using Remote Method Invocation (RMI) for remote computation in which client submits two strings to the server and server returns the concatenation of the given strings - 6.
 Design a distributed application using RMI in which client submits a string to the server and server returns the reverse of it - 7.
 Design a distributed application using Stateless Session Bean in Enterprise Java Bean (EJB) - 8.
 Design a distributed application using State-full Session Bean in EJB - 9.
 Implement Message Passing Interface (MPI) program using Point-to-Point Communication Library Calls - 10.
 Design a distributed application using MPI for remote computation - 11.
 Design a Web service using Simple Object Access Protocol (SOAP) - 12.
-Installation and configuration of Hadoop - 13.
-Implement a distributed application on Hadoop framework to count word frequency with Map Reduce - 14.
+Installation and configuration of Hadoop

+- 13. Implement a distributed application on Hadoop framework to count word frequency with Map Reduce - 14.
 Implement a distributed application on Hadoop framework to process a log file of a system